Skip to Main

 Research Colloquium: QCB Graduate Colloquium

 QCB Graduate Colloquium is a research colloquium that has been developed for QCB graduate students, usually held on an afternoon during the fall and spring terms.
-In the fall, the colloquium will give students an opportunity to hear about the work our faculty are doing and is intended to help students with their lab rotation decisions.
-In the spring, students enhance their oral presentation skills by presenting their lab work to their peers.
+Graduate students have the opportunity to present their research to peers.

-All students are required to complete a minimum of two research rotations, with a maximum of four, to explore possible research advisers.
-At least one rotation project must be theoretical/computational, and one must be experimental.
+All students are required to complete a minimum of three research rotations, with a maximum of four, to explore possible research advisers.

-The general examination is usually taken in January of the second year, and consists of one 3-hour oral session on the student’s thesis proposal, as well as a second “mock” thesis proposal on a subject outside the scope of the thesis work.
+The general examination is usually taken in January of the second year, and consists of a 7 page written thesis proposal and one 3-hour oral session on the student’s thesis proposal.

 The Master of Arts (M.A.) degree is normally an incidental degree on the way to full Ph.D. candidacy and is earned after a student successfully passes the general examination.
-It may also be awarded to students who, for various reasons, leave the Ph.D. program, provided that the requirements have been met.
+It may also be awarded to students who, for various reasons, leave the Ph.D. program, provided the student has completed all coursework, pre-generals requirements, and the written portion of the general examination.

 At least two semesters of teaching are required for all graduate students.
 Students will typically teach in the fall and spring terms of their third year.
-Teaching assignments are made by the DGS, and students are notified of assignments in the summer of their second year.
+Teaching assignments are made by the Director of Graduate Studies, and students are notified of assignments in the summer of their second year.

 Research progress is overseen by a thesis committee selected by the student after passing the general exam.

-The dissertation and FPO are required for all Ph.D. students.
-All students must write and successfully defend their dissertation.
+The dissertation and final public oral exam (FPO) are required for all Ph.D. students.
+All students must write and successfully defend their dissertation according to Graduate School rules and requirements.

 Eric F. Wieschaus